-So, how do you tell if your bearded dragon is sick or just in a funk?
+So, how exactly do you tell if you’re dealing with a bearded dragon illness or unhealthy bearded dragon?

 To cut to the chase, if you want to learn how to tell if your bearded dragon is sick, look for these telling signs that most commonly indicate an illness or issue of some sort: Not going to the bathroom, lack of appetite, diarrhea, lethargy, sunken eyes, wrinkly skin, paralysis, twitching, jerky movements, rotting skin, excess mucus, or a mouth that hangs open.

-If your bearded dragon hasn’t had a bowel movement in a couple days, you’ll definitely want to start considering what could possibly be causing them to be backed up.
+If your bearded dragon hasn’t had a bowel movement in a couple days or a week, you’ll definitely want to start considering what could be backing them up…

-A bearded dragon that stops eating can be due to several reasons, unfortunately making it harder for us to pinpoint exactly what is causing the lack of appetite.
+A bearded dragon that stops eating can be due to several reasons.
+This unfortunately makes it harder for us to pinpoint exactly what is causing the lack of appetite!